yavashaktan/Cigarette-Detector-Training-Tutorial-TensorFlow-Object-Detection-API/README.md

 5. [Creating a label map and making training settings]
 6. [Training]
 7. [Exporting the inference graph]
-8. [using your newly trained object detection classifier with mp4 file and webcam][Appendix: Common Errors]
+8. [Using your newly trained object detection classifier with mp4 file and webcam]

 This repository contains all the files you need to train the model to identify cigarettes and their variants.
 In this tutorial, I also explained where you need to change the detector you need.
 After all, you can learn how to test a trained model with an mp4 file or your camera.
 (All codes are available.)